At what age can the puppy go to it’s new home?

 Any other fees besides the purchase price?

-After realizing too many people never register with the AKC or the microchip I now require that the registration fees for AKC and Microchip be paid directly to me at time of pick up.
-The current fee is $35.
+You will need to register the puppy and microchip with the AKC.
+The current fee is approximately $45-50.
 The microchip will be registered with AKC’s Reunite.
 This helps ensure if the puppy ever did get lost you would have a greater chance of it being returned to you if found.
 An unregistered microchip does no good as they won’t know who to contact.

 I require that you purchase at least a small bag of the food the puppy is eating so they are not making an abrupt change in diet.